bassdman/modulerizr/README.md

 </html>
 ```

-Many of the problems existing in legacy projects can be solved with modularisation.
+Many solutions exist to reduce these problems in web projects, one of the most important ones is modularisation.
 With it you have many small components that don't affect any other - except you want it.
 There are many good frameworks that do a veeeery, very good job with it
  - Angular
  - Vue